 Module Organiser: Prof Andrew Balmford

-This interdepartmental course, taught by the Departments of Zoology and Plant Sciences, aims to provide an understanding of why wild nature is currently in decline, why this matters, and how biology coupled with other disciplines, can be harnessed to identify potential solutions.
+This course aims to provide an understanding of why wild nature is currently in decline, why this matters, and how biology coupled with other disciplines, can be harnessed to identify potential solutions.

 The course begins by explaining the distribution and importance of biodiversity, and the evidence that it is currently being lost.
 It then examines in detail the immediate threats to wild populations and their habitats, and the underlying drivers of those threats.
 The final section of lectures explores potential solutions, combining socioeconomic as well as biological insights to take a constructively critical look at approaches ranging from sustainable harvesting and ecosystem restoration to agrienvironment schemes and the marketing of ecosystem services.

 Core lectures are supplemented by case studies given by outside experts on policy, economics, and conservation practice.
 There is also a field trip, a careers session, and a visit to a local conservation organisation.

 Module Organiser: Dr Andrea Manica